sigdeldebish/stock-trading-db-service/README.md

-# Stock Trading System - Group 28 (Debish Sigdel, Stephen Sheveland, Matthew Mcmahon)
+# Stock Trading System - Group 28

 ### Mongo DB attached to a web service for CRUD operations for the Stock Trading Database component.